0Beato/0Beato/README.md

--(●'◡'●) Hi, I’m B\x65ato\x00 currently studying systems analysis and development.
+B\x65ato\x00 is currently studying systems analysis and development.
 ---

-- ~$ Whoami
+-~$ Whoami
   - Great guy with a little sense of humor.
   - Curious abt exploits, ethical hacking and cyberSecurity.
   - omw to be a programmer (or just pay my bills)

-- 🌱 I’m currently learning
+-I’m currently learning
-  -Java for the first time cause of college and TCC
+  -OS
+  -Network
   -Python
   -C and C++